So, How Much Does a Website Cost?

 You can imagine we get this question every time we get a new website inquiry, and it’s a difficult question to answer.
 But, I’m going to try and answer as thoroughly as possible.

 Here at Mindshare, websites that we’ve built have cost anything from $2,000 to $60,000+, most of them on WordPress CMS.
 These websites range from quick company introductions, to full featured eCommerce and customer management platforms… the scope of a website is a highly variable thing.
 We like to use the car analogy.
 You could get an 18 wheeler with a trailer, air glide (whatever that is) and all the extras, or you could get a 1981 Nissan Sentra (my first car).
-Both drive on the road, but at very different costs, with very different tools.
+Both drive on the road, both get you from A to B, but at very different costs, and have very different parts.

 So, how much does a website cost?
-It always depends.
+It depends.

 Gauging the cost of a website over the phone, or after a quick introduction, is very hard, if not impossible.
 This is why we offer a free consultation to any new client.
 This consultation helps us to understand your needs, and helps you to understand what we plan on estimating.
 We need to know if you’re looking for a full scale delivery semi or a Nissan Sentra.